pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 1. Switch **Force HTTPS for exposed integrations in Web Applications** On
 1. In the Cookies section switch **Secure** On
 1. Switch **Enable Content Security Policy** On
-1. Save, this will create the default csp directives
+1. Click on **Save**, this will create the default csp directives
-1. Edit the CSP Directives to add values below:
+1. Edit the CSP Directives to add the values below:

     | Directive | Value(s) |
     | --------- | -------- |